juice-shop/multi-juicer/readme.md

 - The load balancers cookie must be save and not easy to spoof to access another instance.
 - Handling starting of new instances.

-If you have awesome ideas on how to overcome these issues without a custom load balancer, please write us, we'd love to here from you!
+If you have awesome ideas on how to overcome these issues without a custom load balancer, please write us, we'd love to hear from you!

 ### Why a seperate kubernetes deployment for every team?